hayde0264/Elon-Musk-Says-API/README.md

 ## Making API Requests

 # IMPORTANT!
-Make sure you start the server by going to the root directoring and from your shell typing <code>python3 -m http.server 8080</code>.
+Start server by going to the root directoring and from your shell typing <code>python3 -m http.server 8080</code>.

 ### With curl
 ```sh